Kineman, J. 1997. Theory of Autevolution

 systems through mutual feedbacks between organisms.
 An evolutionary

-complementarity between form and function is proposed here,
+complementarity between form and function is proposed here, which

 ensures that genetic determinism would have important fundamental